86Box/docs/settings/hdd.rst

 .. note:: If the disk is attached to a channel or controller that doesn't exist, such as the tertiary IDE channel with no tertiary IDE controller present, it will be effectively disabled.

-Press the *OK* button to create the disk image file, or *Cancel* to close the window.
+Press the *OK* button to create the disk image file, or *Cancel* to close the window without adding the disk.

 Adding an existing disk
 -----------------------

 The *Existing...* button opens a similar window to the *New...* button, except that it lets you select an existing disk image file.
 The CHS parameters are guessed from the image's file size, or the file header if the image is of a format which contains a header.

 After selecting the image file and checking if the parameters are correct, select the *Bus* and *Channel*/*ID* for the hard disk and press *OK* to add it.
-Press *Cancel* to close the window.
+Press *Cancel* to close the window without adding the disk.

 Removing a disk
 ---------------